naasse/ibm-quantum-challenge/README.md

 # IBMQuantum/backend-code-challenge

-This repo is an attempt at the [IBMQuantum backend code challenge](https://github.com/IBMQuantum/backend-code-challenge).
+This repo is an implementation of the [IBMQuantum backend code challenge](https://github.com/IBMQuantum/backend-code-challenge).

 To start the application, verify the [prerequisites](https://github.com/naasse/ibm-quantum-challenge/blob/master/documentation/prerequisites.md)